 There have been numerous studies and much anecdotal evidence to confirm the notion that owning a cat or a dog can have a positive effect on the recovery from depression.
-This may be common sense to some of us already.
+This is common sense to some of us already.
 The act of ‘taking care of’ another living creature or even plants is in its essence a therapeutic act that orients the direction of our consciousness to loving, kindness, generosity, empathy, healing.
-If you have a genuine psychotherapist for example, then they will without a doubt experience real caring towards you, and the bond that is formed between patient and therapist – when authentic – is in large part where much of the therapeutic value comes from.
+If you have a genuine psychotherapist for example, then they will without a doubt experience real caring towards you, and the bond that is formed between patient and therapist – when authentic – is in large part where much of the therapeutic value arises.

 Similarly, a genuine loving bond between a parent and child both ensures the child can develop in a healthy way, and the parent also benefits because their emotions and mind are oriented in a therapeutically valuable way.
 By contrast, the reverse of this situation: an absence of loving contact between parent and child has been well established as a marker for the development of mental health problems later on in life.
 Indeed, a 13th century barbaric experiment conducted by German King Frederik the second, studied the effects upon infants of having no physical or verbal contact.
-The infants were given the appropriate food and warmth, but refused any signs of love.
-The result was all of the studied children died due to being denied love.
+The infants were given sufficient food and warmth, but refused any signs of love.
+The result: all of the studied children died due to being denied love.
 This is an illustration of the effects of being in alignment with uncorrupted human nature and listening to the call of our conscience.
 And the stark consequences of being dissociated from it.

 Beginning to care for someone or something requires a shift in our consciousness that is valuable to both giver and receiver.
 This shift is the essence of loving kindness in the major religions and perhaps best known in the west via Christianity and Buddhism.
 It forms part of the doctrine in these spiritual teachings for good reason: because it works.

 “May all beings be well and safe, may they be at ease.